-The term antique is used rather loosely among the masses, and often ends up reflecting the age of the person using it more than a hard and fast definition.
-To a teenager, for example, a kitchen gadget from the 1960s seems “antique," while a senior adult might see antiques as the many objects they used or saw in the homes of their parents and grandparents as a child.
+The term antique is used rather loosely these days, and often ends up reflecting the age of the person using it more than a hard and fast definition.
+To a teenager, for example, a kitchen tool or gadget from the 1960s seems “antique," while a senior adult might see antiques as the many objects they used or saw in the homes of their parents and grandparents as a child.

 In purist terms, however, and according to the "official" definition issued by the United States Customs Service, antiques have traditionally been considered items with at least 100 years of age under their belts.

-Even so, this can still be a controversial topic, even among antiques dealers, authors, and appraisers.
+Even so, this can still be a controversial topic among antiques dealers, authors, and many seasoned appraisal experts.

 Differing Opinions Among "Experts"

 Some experts look more at high style and uppercrust design when deeming an object to be antique.
 They see antiques as "masterpieces" of design and of only the highest quality.
-With this assessment, everything from primitive furniture of all ages to faceless Amish rag dolls from the late 1900s would not be considered antique regardless of the rarity of the item.
-Many other experts disagree with these folks, including the author of this article.
+With this assessment, everything from primitive furniture of all ages to faceless Amish rag dolls from the late 1900s would not be considered to be antiques regardless of the rarity of the items in question.

 With this in mind, one viewpoint is to see items made prior to 1920 as antiques and newer pieces as "collectibles."
 The antique scale continues to slide in terms of the actual age of these objects as we move forward through the calendar, however.
-As soon as we ring in 2020, all of these objects will be considered antiques by the U.S. Customs Service definition so widely followed in the field.
+As soon as we ring in 2020, all of these objects will be considered antiques by the U.S. Customs Service.
+This definition is widely followed by those who trade antiques and vintage goods.

 How Should You Describe Items You're Selling?